 - 1/4 teaspoon sugar

 - Preheat oven to 250 degrees.
-Combine ingredients for Homemade Seasoned Salt in small dish then set aside.
+Combine ingredients for Homemade Seasoned Salt in small bowl then set aside.

-- In a very large bowl combine Rice Chex, Corn Chex, O's cereal, and peanuts.
-In a small bowl stir together butter, Worcestershire sauce, 2 teaspoons seasoned salt (NOT the whole batch you made!), garlic powder, and onion powder.
+- Add butter to a medium sized bowl then microwave until melted, 50-60 seconds.
+Add worcestershire sauce plus 2 teaspoons Homemade Seasoned Salt then stir to combine.
 Pour butter mixture over cereal mixture then stir with a spatula to coat.
-Pour into a 11x17" or larger baking dish then bake for 45 minutes to 1 hour, stirring every 15 minutes.
-Stir in pretzels when Chex Mix is cool, then serve!
+Pour into an 11x17" or larger baking dish then bake for 45 minutes to 1 hour, stirring every 15 minutes, or until cereal is golden brown.
+Stir in pretzels then cool and serve.

 - If you are sensitive to salt, cut the seasoned salt amount down to 1-1/2 teaspoons.